Skip to navigation Skip to content

 As such, FIP gaskets are usually selected in an effort to reduce the cost of assembly in these instances.
 Because the gasket is dispensed directly on the unit, then cured, before being sent back to your production facility, it saves a step (and money) on the assembly process.

 In addition, when using custom gaskets for EMI applications, choosing FIP as the method for production can limit waste, thus reducing the cost of more expensive materials.
-Because of their typical size, FIP materials are commonly used to create an effective seal for electronic devices.
+Because of their typical size, FIP materials are commonly used to create an effective seal for electronic devices, providing both EMI shielding and environmental sealing.

 Rubber-Based Materials